ibm-cloud-docs/cis/getting-started.md

 If you need assistance in obtaining an account to use IBM Cloud Internet Services, [contact your IBM sales representative](https://www.ibm.com/cloud-computing/bluemix/contact-us) for additional guidance on getting started.

-If you have an existing Softlayer account, you can [link](https://console.bluemix.net/docs/account/softlayerlink.html#unifyingaccounts)your account with your IBMid.
+If you have an existing Softlayer account, you can [link your account](https://console.bluemix.net/docs/account/softlayerlink.html#unifyingaccounts) with your IBMid.

 ## Process overview